 - sprinkle of salt , to taste

-- sprinkle of cayenne pepper , to taste
+- sprinkle of cayenne pepper , optional but recommended!

 - Preheat oven to 400 degrees F.

 - Wash and dry the squash, then carefully (but with some muscle!) cut in half along the ribs, lengthwise.

 - With a spoon, scrape the seeds and pulp from each half; discard (or wash, dry, and roast the seeds with seasoning!)

 - Spread the butter over the flesh of each half, then sprinkle with the sugar, salt, and cayenne.

 - Place on a lined cookie sheet or in a baking dish with cut sides up.